Riemann-Hilbert approach to a generalized sine kernel and applications: Applications to truncated Wiener--Hopf operators

 Let us recast the constant $E\pac{F}$ in a more standard form.
 We have

 Let $H$ be the Heaviside function, then

 which ends the proof of Theorem~\ref{theor-Akhiezer-Kac}.

-It happens that this correspondence between truncated Wiener--Hopf operators and generalized sine kernels can be pushed further so as to obtain the asymptotic behavior of Fredholm determinants of truncated Wiener--Hopf operators with symbols having Fischer-Hartwig type discontinuities.
-Considering the GSK for finite $q$ somehow corresponds to the asymptotic behavior of a determinant whose symbol has two jumps.
-The case of symbols having general Fischer-Hartwig type singularities is studied in \cite{KozWienerHopfWithFischerHartwig}.
+It happens that this correspondence between truncated Wiener--Hopf operators and generalised sine kernels can be pushed further so as to obtain the asymptotic behaviour of Fredholm determinants of truncated Wiener--Hopf operators with symbols having Fischer--Hartwig type discontinuities.
+Considering the GSK for finite $q$ corresponds to the asymptotic behaviour of a determinant whose symbol has two jumps.
+The case of symbols having general Fischer--Hartwig type singularities is studied in \cite{KozWienerHopfWithFischerHartwig,DeiftIK2008,DeiftIK2009}.
+The results for the case of Toeplitz, Hankel and Toeplitz + Hankel determinants with Fisher--Hartwig singularities appeared recently in \cite{DeiftIK2008,DeiftIK2009}.